 Examples of CFP projects include, but are not limited to: community food assessments, GIS analysis, community gardens with market stands, value chain projects, food hubs, farmers markets, farm-to-institution projects, and marketing and consumer cooperatives.

 CFP awards have funded projects in more than 400 communities in 48 states in the program’s 19-year history.
 Thanks to the 2014 Farm Bill, CFP funding has been increased to $9 million in mandatory funding per year starting in Fiscal Year 2015 — nearly double its $5 million annual funding level from the 2008 Farm Bill.

 Public food program service providers, tribal organizations, and private nonprofit entities meeting the following three requirements are eligible to receive a CFP grant:

-Since 1996, CFP has provided approximately $85 million in grants to hundreds of local food security projects.
+Since 1996, CFP has provided over $90 million in grants to hundreds of local food security projects.

 For example, CFP grants have been used to:

 To read descriptions of all CFP-funded projects since 2000, visit: www.whyhunger.org/cfp

 NIFA typically releases a Request for Applications (RFAs) once a year.
 Applicants are usually given one month to complete and submit their applications to NIFA, using the online system grants.gov – but preparing an application in advance of the RFA is wise.
 Proposals are then reviewed by panel of experts, including producers, consumers, educators, and extension specialists, and evaluated for relevance, applicant experience, and overall impact of the project.

 Interested applicants can find out more about program and application requirements, future RFAs, and how to apply for funding at USDA’s CFP program page.